strome-org/microsoft-365-docs-test/microsoft-365/enterprise/updatereadiness/update-readiness-enroll-devices.md

 >Proxy authentation and SSL inspections are frequent challenges for enterprises.
 See the following sections for configuration options.

 ### Configuring endpoint access with SSL inspection
 To ensure privacy and data integrity Windows checks for a Microsoft SSL certificate when communicating with the diagnostic data endpoints.
-Accordingly SSL interception and inspection is not possible.
+Accordingly, SSL interception and inspection is not possible.
 To use Update Readiness you should exclude the above endpoints from SSL inspection.

 ### Configuring endpoint access with proxy server authentication
 If your organization uses proxy server authentication for outbound traffic, use one or more of the following approaches to ensure that the diagnostic data is not blocked by proxy authentication:

 - **Best option: Bypass** Configure your proxy servers to **not** require proxy authentication for traffic to the diagnostic data endpoints.
 This is the most comprehensive solution and it works for all versions of Windows 10.
-- **User proxy authentication:** Alternatively, you can configure devices to use the logged on user's context for proxy authentication.
+- **User proxy authentication:** Alternatively, you can configure devices to use the logged-on user's context for proxy authentication.
 First, update the devices to Windows 10, version 1703 or later.
 Then, ensure that users of the devices have proxy permission to reach the diagnostic data endpoints.
 This requires that the devices have console users with proxy permissions, so you couldn't use this method with headless devices.
 - **Device proxy authentication:** Another option--the most complex--is as follows: First, configure a system-level proxy server on the devices.
 Then, configure these devices to use machine-account-based outbound proxy authentication.
 Finally, configure proxy servers to allow the machine accounts access to the diagnostic data endpoints.

 ## Deploy the compatibility update and related updates